 - There are no transaction costs in equity swaps.

 How Does It Work?

 An equity swap is quite similar to an interest rate swap.
-However, unlike an interest rate swap that has only one fixed side leg, an equity swap has two legs of cash flow.
+However, unlike an interest rate swap with only one fixed side leg, an equity swap has two legs of cash flow.
 In an equity swap, one of the parties will pay the floating leg, and in the return of which, they will get returns on an index of the stock as agreed upon.
-It enables the parties to earn returns of an index or equity security without having to purchase shares, mutual fund or exchange-traded fund (ETF), etc. These equity swaps are usually exchanged between large financial firms.
+It enables the parties to earn returns of an index or equity security without purchasing shares, mutual funds, exchange-traded funds (ETF), etc. Large financial firms typically exchange these equity swaps among themselves.

 Examples of Equity Swaps

 Suppose an asset manager of a fund wants to track the performance of the ‘S&P 500’ index.
 So instead of purchasing various securities that track S&P 500, the manager entered into an equity swap contract by swapping $30 million with an investment bank for one year based on ‘LIBOR plus two basis points.

 In that one year, if the S&P 500 index falls, then the asset manager of the fund will have to pay the investment bank $30 million multiplied by the percentage the S&P 500 fell.
 Similarly, if the S&P 500 shows growth in that year, the investment bank has to pay the fund manager of the fund with the difference amount.

 There are three types of equity swap contracts as below:

 - Fixed interest rate swap: In this type of contract, you pay based on a fixed interest rate and receive the returns on equity.